arunponnusamy/gender-detection-keras/README.md

 Depending on the hardware configuration of your system, the execution time will vary.
 On CPU, training will be slow.
 After the training, the model file will be saved in the current path as `gender_detection.model`.

 If you have an Nvidia GPU, then you can install `tensorflow-gpu` package.
 It will make things run a lot faster.

+## Help
+If you are facing any difficulty, feel free to create a new [issue](https://github.com/arunponnusamy/gender-detection-keras/issues) or reach out on twitter [@ponnusamy_arun](https://twitter.com/ponnusamy_arun) .